Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/handout.md

 - fill modifiers
 - rotation modifiers

-That means it can name symbols.
+That means it can name much of the symbol inventory.

+It does not mean that the full symbol model remains stable and writer-selected across the whole system.

 It does not, by itself, provide a compatible solution for:

+- full stable symbol identity across the facial system
 - full written sign representation
 - stable spatial composition
 - direct compatibility with the existing Sutton SignWriting datasets
 - clean migration of production fonts and tools
 - straightforward sorting and collation

+In the facial area, the official diacritic model introduces a deeper break.

+Instead of the writer selecting a final ISWA symbol directly, the writer enters a sequence that the font interprets and merges into a rendered face.

+That pushes part of symbol formation into font behavior and designer interpretation.

+It also means that the official model does not merely fall short at the written-sign level.

+It also destabilizes symbol identity at part of the symbol level.

-It also does not settle a more basic question:
+It does not settle a more basic question:

 what counts as the written word of SignWriting in a way that remains faithful to the writing system and usable in software